lemonstand/lemonsync/README.md

 `sudo pip install watchdog`
 `sudo pip install boto`
+`sudo pip install requests`

 If you do not have pip installed, you can also install those libraries using `easy_install`.

 ##Configuration

 You need to set your configuration values, which are located in `config.cfg`.
-The settings below will be provided to you by LemonStand technical support.

-- `aws_access_key`
+In order to obtain your `api_key` and `api_access` token you will need to login to your stores backend, and under the `Settings` tab is a section named `API` where you can generate a private API key for LemonSync.

-- `aws_secret_key`
+- `api_key`
-- `bucket`
+- `api_access`
-- `name`
+- `watch_dir`
-- `theme`
+- `store_host`

-You need to set the directory that will watch for changes.
-- `watch` Remember to add a trailing slash.

 ##Usage

-Once you have cloned this repository onto your machine, you can simply run `python LemonSync.py` from your command line.
+Once you have cloned this repository onto your machine, you can simply run `python LemonSync` from your command line.
 To stop the program type `Ctrl-C`.

 ##Getting Started